Kiggala of Buganda: Claim to the throne

-He was the eldest son of Kabaka Ttembo Kiridde, Kabaka of Buganda, by his wife, Najjemba.
+He was the eldest son of Kabaka Ttembo, Kabaka of Buganda, by his wife, Najjemba.
 He ascended to the throne upon the death of his father, around 1434.
 He established his capital at Kitala Hill.
 In 1464, he abdicated the throne in favor of his son, Ntege Kiyimba.
 Kiggala resumed the throne after the death of his son, sometime around 1484.
 He went blind shortly after the beginning of his second reign.
 He ruled under the regency of his prime ministers.

 Married life

 He married six wives as detailed below: